infumap/infumap/docs/deployment/raspberry-pi.md

     cache_dir = "/mnt/infudata/cache"
     cache_max_mb = 12000

-A cache size of about 12Gb is appropriate if you use an object store, rather than local disk for data storage.
+A cache size of about 12 GB is appropriate if you use an object store, rather than local disk for data storage.
 For more information, refer to the [configuration](../configuration.md) guide.

 Since the encrypted drive used by Infumap needs to be manually mounted on reboot, there is little benefit to creating a